ishangoyal13/fullstackDevelopment/Python/Password Validator/README.md

 cd projects
 ```

-- Go to the Password-Validator folder
+- Go to the Password Validator folder

 ```
 cd Password-Validator